 SLS is an industrial 3D printing method that is known for building sturdy, durable parts out of established materials (mainly nylon).
 It is also fast, accurate, and can handle geometric complexity with ease.
 For these reasons, SLS has been a popular choice among engineers and manufacturers for functional prototypes and end-use low-volume parts for decades.

-Overall, the process involves 3 basic steps: printing, cooling, and post processing.
+Overall, the process involves 3 basic steps: printing, cooling and post processing.

-After the first layer of powder is sintered, the platform is lowered slightly, and another layer of powder is sprayed on.
-This process is repeated over and over until the build is fully printed.
+After the first layer of powder is sintered, the platform is lowered slightly, another layer of powder is distributed and the process is repeated over and over until the build is fully printed.
+Throughout the printing process, the unsintered powder acts as the structural support for the build

 Due to the high temperatures involved, after printing, the powder bin must cool before the parts can be unpacked to ensure sure optimal mechanical properties and avoid warping and shrinkage as much as possible.
 This cooling process can, however, take a considerable amount of time—sometimes up to 12 hours.